What Are the NGSS Performance Expectations?

 To conclude with one thought about performance expectations, it's very important to stick with just the PEs and not add a lot of other information and ideas.
 It can take time to develop each of the performance expectations thoroughly.

-Jeff Rylander, another HMH Science Dimensions author, will host a webinar, "What Does Integrating Science in the NGSS Look Like?" on Tuesday, Dec.
-4, 2018 at 7 p.m.
-ET.
-Register here to learn more about how to integrate engineering and more science domains into your science instruction.
+Jeff Rylander, another HMH Science Dimensions author, hosted a webinar, "What Does Integrating Science in the NGSS Look Like?" on Tuesday, Dec.
+4, 2018.
+View the recording to learn more about how to integrate engineering and more science domains into your science instruction.

 *Next Generation Science Standards and logo are registered trademarks of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.